dotnet/docs/docs/visual-basic/developing-apps/windows-forms/deploying-applications-that-reference-power-packs-controls-visual-studio.md

   - "zh-cn"
   - "zh-tw"
 ---
-# Deploying Applications That Reference Power Packs Controls (Visual Studio)
+# Deploying applications that reference Power Packs controls (Visual Studio)
 If you want to deploy an application that references the Power Packs controls (<xref:Microsoft.VisualBasic.PowerPacks.LineShape>, <xref:Microsoft.VisualBasic.PowerPacks.OvalShape>, <xref:Microsoft.VisualBasic.PowerPacks.RectangleShape>, or <xref:Microsoft.VisualBasic.PowerPacks.DataRepeater>), the controls must be installed on the destination computer.

-## Installing the Power Packs Controls as a Prerequisite
+## Installing the Power Packs controls as a prerequisite
  To successfully deploy an application, you must also deploy all components that are referenced by the application.
 The process of installing prerequisite components is known as *bootstrapping*.

  When [!INCLUDE[vsprvs](../../../csharp/includes/vsprvs_md.md)] is installed on your development computer, a Power Packs bootstrapper package is added to the [!INCLUDE[vsprvs](../../../csharp/includes/vsprvs_md.md)] bootstrapper directory.
 This package is then available when you follow the procedures for adding prerequisites for either [!INCLUDE[ndptecclick](../../../visual-basic/developing-apps/printing/includes/ndptecclick_md.md)] or Windows Installer deployment.